pooja8748/HologlyphBots-HB-/README.md

  - Gazebo 11, a physical engine (used for simulation) is tightly integrated with ROS Noetic and so it comes pre-installed when      ```ros-noetic-desktop-full```      is installed.

+ D.Python(Tutorials for OOP'S)

+ These tutorials are provided in the format of Jupyter Notebooks OR .ipynb files embedded in a .zip file named, python_tutorials.zip

+ E.OpenCV, NumPy, Matplotlib

+ Tutorials by OpenCV:

+Introduction to OpenCV

+GUI features in OpenCV

+Core Operations - Basic and Arithmetic Operations on Images

+Image Processing in OpenCV - Changing Colorspaces, Image Thresholding, Contours in OpenCV

+Tutorials from CS231N course:

+Python language
+NumPy
+Matplotlib
+These tutorials are provided in the format of Jupyter Notebooks OR .ipynb files embedded in a .zip file named, opencv_tutorials.zip .